 Monitoring Desired Ecological Conditions on Washington State Wildlife Areas Using an Ecological Integrity Assessment Framework 2009.
 F. Joseph Rocchio and Rex C. Crawford.

 Field Manual for Applying Rapid Ecological Integrity Assessments in Washington State Wetlands and Riparian Areas 2016.
 F. Joseph Rocchio.

-Field Manual and Forms for Applying EIA in Upland Ecosystems In progress.
-F. Joseph Rocchio, Rex C. Crawford, and Tynan Ramm-Granberg. - Coming soon
+Field Manual and Forms for Applying Ecological Integrity Assessments in Upland Ecosystems (DRAFT) 2019.
+F. Joseph Rocchio, Tynan Ramm-Granberg and Rex Crawford.